brightdigit/ContributeWordPress/README.md

 # ContributeWordPress
-Import your Wordpress site into Publish
+Import your WordPress site into Publish